soapowejazz/Garmin_POI/README.md

  - Execute the script

 Once complete, the script will save a copy of the original file with an additional "_POI" in the name.
 This contains the POI in the correct format for Garmin to detect them and show them into a separate screen while navigating.

+In the file poi_codes there is a list that contains some keywords and the respective code for the POI.
+This is so that you can also see a descriptive icon next to the POI in the navigation screen.
+For example, for a restaurant you will see a fork and a knife.
+However, for this to work, the keywords written in the list in poi_codes have to be present in the name that you gave to the POI (not case sensitive).
+If no match is found, the default 53 code will be given which corresponds to the i of information.